qtile/qtile/docs/manual/install/index.rst

 ---------

 Qtile uses cairocffi_ with XCB support via xcffib.
 You'll need ``libcairo2``, the underlying library used by the binding.
-Once you've got that installed, you can use the latest version on pypi:
+You should be sure before you install cairocffi that xcffib has been installed, otherwise the needed cairo-xcb bindings will not be built.
+Once you've got the dependencies installed, you can use the latest version on PyPI:

 .. code-block:: bash